 Once approved by both institutions, the Articulation Officer ensures that information is appropriately publicized and updated through publications such as Articulation System Stimulating Inter-Institutional Student Transfer (ASSIST), the college catalog, and the schedule of classes.
 The new articulation agreement will be publicized to faculty and students, in particular, the disciplines most directly affected by the agreement.

-VCCCD Comparable Course List
+VCCCD Comparable Course List with C-ID (Course Identification Number System)

 VCCCD General Education (GE) Placement List

-VCCCD Approved Course Identification Number System (C-ID) Course List

-Maintenance of existing articulation agreements of in-state community college and/or four-year institution
+Maintenance of existing articulation agreements of in-state community colleges and public four-year institutions

-The Articulation Officer:

-Reviews and updates the following:
+The Articulation Officer reviews and updates the following:

 University of California Transfer Course Agreement (UC TCA)